nilc-icmc/web_portparser/README.md

 ![image](https://github.com/anasampa/web_portparser/assets/36799215/d0af3d07-c2fa-4d14-8f48-78124db6f516)

 ## Acknowledgement
-We would like to thank the São Paulo Research Foundation (FAPESP) for the support.
+We would like to thank the São Paulo Research Foundation (FAPESP) for the finantial support of this work.